Yukinori Suzuki

-Yukinori Suzuki (鈴木裕紀, Suzuki Yukinori) is the former head coach of the Shimane Susanoo Magic in the Japanese B.League.
-He played college basketball for Nippon Sport Science University.
-He was selected by the Oita Heat Devils with the 10th overall pick in the 2005 bj League draft.
+Yukinori Suzuki (鈴木裕紀, Suzuki Yukinori) is a Japanese professional basketball coach and former player, currently serving as the head coach for the Iwate Big Bulls of the B.League.
+Prior to Iwate, he coached the Shimane Susanoo Magic.
+Suzuki played college basketball for Nippon Sport Science University.
+He was selected by the Oita Heat Devils with the 10th pick in the 2005 bj league draft.

 Power harassment

 B.League suspended Suzuki for two months on January 21, 2020.
 For his power harassment to an assistant and a player, he is not allowed to coach.